-7 Things To Buy In Hyderabad That Aren’t Available Elsewhere!
+7 Things To Buy In Hyderabad That Are Also Great Souvenirs!

-Western-attired youth from the technology industry rub shoulders with those in traditional Islamic attire and perhaps even the descendants of the Nizam, as they battle the city’s increasing traffic.
-This is a common scene in Hyderabad, the land of the Charminar and the capital city of the relatively newer Indian state of Telangana.
+Aren’t sure of what are the best things to buy in Hyderabad yet?
+Western-attired youth from the technology industry rub shoulders with those in traditional Islamic attire in Hyderabad; and perhaps, even the descendants of the Nizam, as they battle the city’s increasing traffic.
+This is a common scene in Hyderabad – the land of the Charminar and the capital city of Telangana.

 Hyderabad – A City Constant In Its Variety